verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/System_Design_Tools/how_can_timeouts_make_and_break_backend_load_balancers.md

 ## Back-end aspects of timeouts.
 1. Proxy calls a fleet of back-end servers to service the request.
 Which server to hit depends on the load balancing algorithm.
 2. We must have pre-heated / pre-genarated TCP connection for each back-end server.
 3. What if the server does'nt respond to the TCP SYN-SYN-ACK?
 That's one timeout we can configure on the proxy's end.
 How long should the client as a proxy wait?
+Taste different times to complete the back-end request.
+This is the server_timeout

+## Nginx / HAProxy
+1. Ngnix provides fine-grained controls over timeouts.
+Has separate timeouts for http headers / http body.
+This complicates stuff because Nginx documentation says just one line about everything
+2. HAProxy is definitely good in terms of documentation and supports use-cases for every configuration and timeout.